 60-80% of marine debris is plastic

-According to the UN’s data, between 60-80 percent of marine debris is plastic.
+According to the UN’s data, between 60-80 percent of marine debris is made up of ocean plastics.
 What’s more, it’s affecting more than 800 marine species.

 “Marine plastic litter pollution is already affecting more than 800 marine species through ingestion, entanglement and habitat change,” says head of UN Environment’s coral reef unit, Jerker Tamelander.
 “Waste continues to leak from land, and coral reefs are on the receiving end.
 They also trap a lot of fishing gear as well as plastic lost from aquaculture.
 With the impacts of climate change on coral reef ecosystems already significant, the additional threat of plastics must be taken seriously.”